golang/proposal/design/13432-mobile-audio.md

 #### Decoders
 Decoders take any arbitrary input and is responsible to output a clip.
+TODO(jbd): Proposal should also mention how the decoders will be organized. e.g. image package's support for png, jpeg, gif, etc decoders.

 ```
 // Decoder that reads from a Reader and converts the input